abdelkader/vCardEditor/README.md

 Check release text file for history.

 ## 👷 Contributing and help
 Contributions are always welcome!
-Check ths projet or ths issue page for ideas.
+Check this project or this issue page for ideas.
 - 📝 [**Report a bug**](https://github.com/abdelkader/vCardEditor/issues)
 - 🙋‍ [**Request a feature**](https://github.com/abdelkader/vCardEditor/discussions)